nazirakz/Effect-of-Code-Smells-on-Non-Functional-Attributes-of-Source-Code/README.md

 With this project we want to investigate how, and how much code smells impact on a system, and which are their effects on non-functional requirements.
-It is really worth to invest on research about code smell for a company?
-And again, mayor developer companies are really interested about code smells?
+In which way a Code Smell Impact on NFAs?
+How the connection between code smells and NFAs was determined?
+Are all code smells impactful on NFAs?
 In order to achieve our goal, we will review many scientifc research and surveys in literature and try to answer to our questions.